In Talks With Trump, Japan's Shinzo Abe Will Seek To Smooth Economic Tensions

 Toyota Motor said will build a new plant in Baja, Mexico, to build Corolla cars for U.S. NO WAY!
 Build plant in U.S. or pay big border tax.— Donald J. Trump (@realDonaldTrump) January 5, 2017

 While Mattis was making his alliance-affirming trip, his boss, President Trump, was criticizing Japan in the press and on Twitter.
-In an interview, Trump accused Japan of manipulating its currency to help its exports, and took aim at Japanese car-maker Toyota for planning to build a plant in Mexico.
+In an interview, Trump accused Japan of manipulating its currency to help its exports, and took aim at Japanese carmaker Toyota for planning to build a plant in Mexico.

 "There's always this thing in the Trump team of the good cop and the bad cop.
 Mattis is the good cop and Trump can be the bad cop, so maybe it's all for theater.
 Who knows?" says Koichi Nakano, a political scientist at Tokyo's Sophia University.
 "Trump tweets something and the whole conditions are going to change.
 So we are getting into a situation that is really not accountable.
 Trump is not held accountable to anybody in any significant way at the moment."